-Map Created by Countyof Santa Cruz Planning Department January2008
+Map Created by County of Santa Cruz Planning Department, January 2008

-A sewer pump station would be located in the southeast corner of the project area just west of the wetland/riparian/ agricultural buffer.
+A private sewer pump station would be located in the southeast corner of the project area just west of the wetland/riparian/ agricultural buffer.
 The pump would be sized to serve only the proposed project.
+A maintenance agreement would be required to be submitted to the sanitation district for review and approval.